learn-co-curriculum/react-hooks-use-context/README.md

 to child components, we have a couple of components that take in some data via props, only to pass it along to a child component.
-For example, looking at the `Profile` component, we can see that it takes in a `theme` prop, even though it doesn't use it directly &mdash; it only needs to take this prop in so that it can pass it down to the `Interests` component:
+For example, looking at the `Profile` component, we can see that it takes in a `theme` prop, even though it doesn't use it directly — it only needs to take this prop in so that it can pass it down to the `Interests` component:

 ```js